 The principal accounting policies of the Group applied in the preparation of these consolidated financial statements are set out below.
-These policies have been applied consistently to both years presented in these financial statements, except for the changes resulting from the adoption of IFRS 16 "Leases".
+These policies have been applied consistently to both years presented in these consolidated financial statements.

 Basis of consolidation

 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if and only if the Group has: